ps4star/FSE/ref.md

 ```

 ### Expansion Statements
 Expansion statements are where things get a little bit... meta.
-They work exactly the same way that loops do (they even share most of the exact same code in the compiler), and everything mentioned in the loops section also applies to them (even %LOOPITER, %LOOPITER commands, etc).
+They work exactly the same way that loops do (they even share most of the exact same code in the compiler), and everything mentioned in the loops section also applies to them.
 The only difference is that they output to FSE input rather than XSE output.
 Also, if the compiler detects any expansion statements, the typical compilation process will be completely de-railed in order to process the expansions before actual compilation.
 Simply hit compile a second time after this process to truly compile.

 Expansion statements are started with "expstart" or "!se" and ended with "expend" or "!ee"
 ```